What is a Cell Tower Worth?

 - Cell towers can range from 10′ “lollipop” type macro micro or small cell towers to 400′ towers tied into base station radio equipment that transmit voice and data to nearby devices. .
 For purposes of this website, we don’t want to get too technical.
 What is important to understand is that every cell tower or cell site has to be located somewhere.
 The tower company or cellular carrier either needs to own the land or structure that the tower is installed on, or they have to lease that land or rooftop space.
 In the USA, the vest majority of cell tower and cell site locations are leased.
 The lease prices and business terms will vary based on many factors.
 That’s where our firm can save you the headaches of doing all the research trying to determine values and leasing strategies.

 How much do Cell Towers lease monthly?

 Many consultants will tell you that there is a range for cell tower lease rent values.
 This is simply not true.
-Ever cell tower lease valuation is determined on a site by site basis.
+Every cell tower lease valuation is determined on a site by site basis.
 There is however a formula.

 - Smaller or medium sized cellular tower companies will typically build a portfolio of towers that are sold to large cell tower management firms such as American Tower, Crown Castle, SBA Communications and others.
 Often times a cell tower lease agreement that was negotiated for less than favorable terms with a small rural cell tower company can be renegotiated for significantly better terms ten or fifteen years after the cell tower is built.
 So even if a cell tower landlord did not get a great deal on the original lease, perhaps only $500 per month which is a very common starting rent in rural areas, and they are now receiving $661 per month, with the right lease and business terms they can often lock in a very favorable lease extension after the has matured.
 Think of the process like you are climbing stairs and stepping up incrementally.